maxime-esa/asn1scc/README.md

             GC:            sgen
     ```

-2. Use the `fsharpc` compiler inside your distro, or just checkout and compile
+2. Use the `fsharpc` compiler provided by your Linux distribution,
-   the Open Source F# compiler...
+   or just checkout and compile the Open Source F# compiler...

     ```
     git clone https://github.com/fsharp/fsharp && \